zacharytabler/space-kidet/README.md

 # Start the server
 $ npm start
 ```
-npm start should spin up a server at http://localhost:8080/

-Inspect the browser and you should see a log statement verifying the front end is wired up

-Execute an npm install in this client-side folder in order to install the front end dependencies
-npm start should spin up a server at localhost:1234
+npm start should spin up a server at http://localhost:1234/

 Inspect the browser and you should see a log statement verifying the front end is wired up